bit-broker/website/content/en/docs/coordinator/connectors.md

 ```

 {{% alert color="info" %}}
-It is expected that the coordinator user will _securely_ distribute the connector ID and key to the operator of the new data connector.
+It is expected that the coordinator user will _securely_ distribute the connector ID and authorization token to the operator of the new data connector.
 {{% /alert %}}

 {{% alert color="warning" %}}